VisiumCH/dvc-workshop/README.md

 #### C. Remote Bucket

 Now, the second step before going right into the preprocessing is setting up a "remote" for DVC.
 By specifying a remote, we instruct DVC the locations where to store file versions.
-When tracking a new file (by specifying it as a dependence in step as seen above for example), DVC comptes a hash of that file to fix its state.
+When tracking a new file (by specifying it as a dependence in step as seen above for example), DVC computes a hash of that file to fix its state.
 Later on, we would like to store all computed hashes in a remote location, other than your local cache, and more importantly shared.
 That way, if many developers work on the same project, that can all get access to the latest versions of the codes, models, data ... (without computing them!)

 This is where the second gs bucket comes in handy.
 For instance, upon downloading the raw mnist data, we would like to version this data in case it gets corrupted in the future, we can always back track to it.
 You can think of it as a git repository, as a matter of fact, DVC is built on top of git, so a lot of the commands are similar.
 As such, when adding files to be tracked using